Customize Consent Preferences

 “Government needs to do much more to alleviate the cost of living emergency that is driving poor mental health.
 Above inflation rises in the minimum wage and out of work benefits are needed, along with reforms to the way affordable housing, energy and childcare are provided.
 In the meantime mental health services need the resources necessary to support people and manage inflationary pressure.”

-Centre for Mental Health has recently published a policy briefing on tackling the poverty that causes mental health and guidance to integrated care systems on improving mental health
+Centre for Mental Health has recently published a policy briefing on tackling the poverty that causes mental health and guidance for integrated care systems on improving mental health

 Join us in the fight for equality in mental health